Gunnar Owen Hirthe</span style>

 Clarinetist Gunnar Owen Hirthe, a Wisconsin native is an active performer of contemporary and classical clarinet music.
-As clarinet soloist for the No Exit New Music Ensemble, he regularly premiers new works for solo clarinet and chamber ensemble by local and internationally acclaimed composers.
-Gunnar is also Adjunct Instructor of Clarinet at the College of Wooster in Ohio, where he maintains a studio of both music education and non-music majors, and just had the privilege of performing Scott McAllister’s X Concerto for Clarinet, Strings & Piano (1996) with the Wooster Symphony Orchestra.
+As solo clarinetist for the No Exit and Pittsburgh New Music Ensembles, he regularly premieres new works for solo clarinet and chamber ensemble by young and internationally acclaimed composers.
+Gunnar is Adjunct Instructor of Clarinet at the College of Wooster in Ohio, where he maintains a studio of music education and therapy majors, non-music majors, and has recently had the privilege of performing Scott McAllister’s X Concerto for Clarinet, Strings & Piano (1996) with the Wooster Symphony Orchestra.

-Gunnar has had the privilege to perform with professional chamber, wind, orchestral and faculty ensembles throughout the Midwest; with Arlo Guthrie at Carnegie Hall in New York; with Andrea Bocelli and the Cleveland Pops; and to collaborate with such contemporary classical composers as: Keith Fitch, Andrew Rindfleisch, David Lang, Steven Stucky, Sean Shepherd, Nils Vigelund, Michael Quell, Greg D’Allesio, Kieran McMillan, Amy Williams, Roger Zahab, Mikel Kuehn, John McCowen, Hong-Da Chin, Christopher Goddard, Christopher Stark and Dai Fujikura (to name a few).
-He was also a soloist with the Green Bay Youth Symphony, The Ohio State University Symphony Orchestra in Columbus, the Suburban Symphony Orchestra in Cleveland, and the Pittsburgh New Music Ensemble.
+Gunnar has performed with professional chamber, wind, orchestral and faculty ensembles throughout the Midwest; with Arlo Guthrie at Carnegie Hall in New York; with Andrea Bocelli and the Cleveland Pops; and has collaborated with such contemporary classical composers as: Keith Fitch, Andrew Rindfleisch, David Lang, Steven Stucky, Sean Shepherd, Nils Vigelund, Michael Quell, Greg D’Allesio, Kieran McMillan, Amy Williams, Roger Zahab, Mikel Kuehn, John McCowen, Hong-Da Chin, Christopher Goddard, Christopher Stark, Dai Fujikura, Edward Smaldone, Philip Blackburn, Victoria Cheah, Jan Williams, Steven Bryant, Jirí Trtík, and Kevin Puts (to name a few).
+He was also a soloist with the Green Bay Youth Symphony, The Ohio State University Symphony Orchestra in Columbus, and the Suburban Symphony Orchestra in Cleveland.